 - The Consumer: The rising rent and home prices, as well as homelessness, at a certain point, could really harm the market by limiting the number of consumers who can rent and buy properties.
 Without a means of maintaining and fulfilling demand, high rent and home prices cease to be very beneficial to businesspeople in the real estate market.
 The market requires some balance between profitability and affordability in order to remain stable.

-Conclusion: Recommendations for 2022-2023.
-CCSK Law, LLC has a set of recommendations for landlords to successfully take on present opportunities in the real estate market and mitigate myriad challenges to them:
+Recommendations for 2023.
+CCSK Law has a set of recommendations for landlords to successfully take on present opportunities in the real estate market and mitigate myriad challenges to them: